 The same goes for the Foo Fighters.

 I tackled Weezer because even though their last album was a cringe-worthy covers album and what’s been released from the upcoming Black Album sounds terrible, they still have a lot of good songs.
 Weezer was actually the inspiration for this, as I was looking at my playlist of 30 Weezer songs and started thinking about how I could ever figure out a way to cut it down to a more manageable number.

 The same goes for Oasis.
-I think about Oasis every so often, but have never actually put an Oasis playlist together.
-It’s probably because their first two albums are so good, it’s easier to just to those.
+I think about Oasis every so often, but had never actually put an Oasis playlist together.
+It’s probably because their first two albums are so good, it’s easier to just to put those on.
 But that’s ignoring some of the good stuff on the few albums that came after that.
 Not anymore!

 I like the challenge of this.
-Spotify, for all of it’s positives and benefits, has also made us lazy.
-They tell us what’s new and what’s new that we might like based on what we’ve listened too.
+Spotify, for all of its positives and benefits, has also made us lazy.
+They tell us what’s new and what we might like based on what we’ve been listening too.
 They create playlists of artists, they create playlists for moods, they create playlists for damn near everything.
 If we want to do something on our own, all we have to do is drag and drop and we’re good to go.